exis-io/exis-io.github.io/pages/tour/regcall-lesson1.md

 ## Lesson 1 - Basic usage

-This first lesson will explain what Exis is and why developers should use it in their apps.

 Any useful application written today requires networking to be functional (fetching data from databases, authenticating users, etc..).
 The code that enables this networking is repetitive, error-prone, and overall should be simplified if not completely eliminated.

 **Basic client-backend communication:** The code below shows how a developer can call a function in the backend.